mirror/dd-wrt/src/router/python/Doc/howto/regex.rst

 ------------------

 Another common task is to find all the matches for a pattern, and replace them with a different string.
-The :meth:`~re.pattern.sub` method takes a replacement value, which can be either a string or a function, and the string to be processed.
+The :meth:`~re.Pattern.sub` method takes a replacement value, which can be either a string or a function, and the string to be processed.

 .. method:: .sub(replacement, string[, count=0])